DataJediAcademy/fintech_credit_risk_modelling/README.md

-# Fintech: Loan  Default Prediction and Risk Categorization
+# Fintech: Credit Risk Modelling

 ## Project Brief
 You just got hired as a remote data scientist into [LendingClub](https://www.lendingclub.com/) a peer-to-peer lending company (offers micro loans to individuals)